jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/container-types/record.md

 ```

 An empty `record` is a (potentially) identifable, (potentially) versioned and empty `array`.
 However, for compatbility with Json input semantics,
 an empty `record` is treated like an empty object.
-Since a Json input string_buffer `[ ]` that describes an empty array, results also in an empty `record`,
+Since a Json input string `[ ]` that describes an empty array, results also in an empty `record`,
 one must keep this special treatment in mind.